graphene-blockchain/how.bitshares.works/docs/user_guide/accounts/voting.rst

 -----------------

-Voting by using BitShares UI
+Voting by using Graphene UI
 ---------------------------------

- You can cast your vote or set your proxy by BitShares User interface.
+ You can cast your vote or set your proxy by Graphene User interface.

  Open the side dropdown menu and select **[Voting]**